NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 1. Galia melons are very low in calorie, sweet, and delicious summer melons.
 Their rich flavorful flesh composes just 34 calories/100g and very minute amounts of fats.
 Nonetheless, the fruit is rich in numerous health-promoting polyphenolic plant-derived compounds, vitamins, and minerals that are essential for optimum health.

 2. It is also rich in antioxidant flavonoids such as beta-carotene, lutein, zeaxanthin, and cryptoxanthin.
-These antioxidants have the ability to help protect cells and other structures in the body from oxygen-free radicals and hence, offer protection against colon, prostate, breast, endometrial, lung, and pancreatic cancers.
+These antioxidants can help protect cells and other structures in the body from oxygen-free radicals and hence, offer protection against colon, prostate, breast, endometrial, lung, and pancreatic cancers.

 3. The fruit is an excellent source of Vitamin-A, (100 g provides 3382 IU or about 112% of recommended daily levels) one of the highest among Cucurbita fruits.
 Vitamin A is a powerful antioxidant and is essential for healthy vision.